percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 re-keyed is outside the scope of this document, but this framework does accommodate re-keying during the life of a conference.

-When a KMF decides to rekey a conference, it transmits a specific message defined in PERC EKT [I-D.ietf-perc-srtp-ekt-diet] to each of the conference participants.
+When a Key Distributor decides to rekey a conference, it transmits a specific message defined in PERC EKT [I-D.ietf-perc-srtp-ekt-diet] to each of the conference participants.
 The endpoint **MUST** create a new SRTP master key and prepare to send that key inside a Full EKT Field using the new